Three Steps Above Heaven: Plot

 However, the teacher at Babis school finds out about Babis ordeal and calls her parents, and lowers her grades thus dropping her chances of college.
 To cheer her up, H takes her on a surprise date to an empty house by the beach which she dreamt of owning when she was young.
 They have sex and return in the evening.
 H then blackmails Babis teacher to change her grade and holds her pet dog, Pepito, hostage.

 Following H, Pollo and the whole gang bursting into her house during a private moment, she refrains from talking to him.
 From that point, H and Babi get into frequent arguments.
 On Katinas and Babis results day, they're both elated to have passed.
 Pollo decides to propose to Katina after their race that night, and wants H to be there.
-However, Babi, in an attempt to gift the teacher for the grade, finds Pepito and realises H's actions, she chastises him and tells him to stay away for a while.
+However, Babi, in an attempt to gift the teacher for the grade, finds Pepito and realizes H's actions, she chastises him and tells him to stay away for a while.
 H is heartbroken,and stays in bed, while Babi goes to her 18th birthday party, being driven by her neighbour, Padre.
 H arrives at the party and dances with babi.
 Padre, jealous, spills wine on Babi, making it look like an accident and triggering a fight with H. But Babi comes to Padres defense and kicks H out.

 Daniela then receives a call that Pollo and Katina crashed during the race, killing Pollo.
 H is overcome by guilt and anger.
 Babi, scared of the potential life that could come with dating him decides to break up with him.
 A couple months go by and its Christmas, H is struggling to move on from the loss of Babi and Pollo.
 Katina cones to grieve her loss of Pollo with him.
 It is revealed that Babi lost touch with Katina following the accident.
 Stepping away from the street crowd and dating Padre.
 One night, when H goes to phone Babi, her mum picks up and hangs up the phone as she sees Babi and Padre off on their date, which H then witnesses.

 H confides with his brother, Alex and accepts that whatever goes will never return.
 In order to help him come to terms, he decides to move to London for work.
-The film ends with H and Alex on tbe bike, riding away from the beach and on the road that H and Babi shared many memories on.
+The film ends with H and Alex on the bike, riding away from the beach and on the road that H and Babi shared many memories on.